CompSciCabal/SMRTYPRTY/papers/uniprocessor-garbage-collection-techniques.md

 ### 1.3 & 1.4

-Quick notes about some details of real life implementations, and a note that the ideas being presented in this paper are slightly idealized.
+Quick notes about some details of real life implementations (use of type tags across the static/dynamic world in particular), and a note that the ideas being presented in this paper are slightly idealized.
 1.4 is some meta-information about the rest of the paper.

 ### 2 Basic Garbage Collection Techniques